magento/devdocs/src/guides/v2.3/get-started/authentication/gs-authentication.md

 ### Integration (Oauth)

-This method is a good choice for integrating with a third-party system that support OAuth 1.0a.
+This method is a good choice for integrating with a third-party system that supports OAuth 1.0a.

 After activating an integration (self activated), you can use the generated consumer key, consumer secret, access token, and access token secret to provide third-party systems access to Magento Store resources.
 You do not need to make calls to the `/oauth/token/request` or `/oauth/token/access` endpoints to exchange tokens.